bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * We should be able to reference any single message (for threaded replies, #redaction #read_receipt #forked_message_correction #message_correction_suggestion )
 * Could be conveniently a URL
-* Should include the full URL of the feed
+* Must include the full main URL of the feed
-* Should include an approximate timestamp
+* Should include a timestamp that guarantees uniqueness.
+Seconds accuracy should be sufficient for all real world use cases, but nanoseconds is commonly supported as well.
-* Must include a hash generated from the message and its metadata
+* May include a cryptographic signature generated from the message and its metadata if tamper-resistance is required in the given use case
-* The existing hash extension requires that a server keeps (an index of) all messages in the world (or at least within the intersecting followership circles) loaded in memory or poll a remote backend
+* The existing hash extension requires that a server keeps (an index of) all messages in the world (or at least within the intersecting followership circles) loaded in memory or poll a remote backend.
+This poses a barrier to scaling.
 * https://dev.twtxt.net/doc/twthashextension.html
 * https://git.mills.io/yarnsocial/yarn/issues/327
 * https://git.mills.io/yarnsocial/yarn/issues/42